How to Direct Voice Overs Remotely

 ipDTL is an IP codec running in a web browser and is used to connect studios much like ISDN and Source Connect.
 Like Source Connect, ipDTL is accessed via the company’s website.
 It is a replacement for classic ISDN audio codecs, with which it has backward compatibility.
 In essence, ipDTL can be bridged to connect with ISDN.
 Some say the audio quality surpasses ISDN.
 You do need a subscription to access ipDTL.
 Day passes are also available.

 Most are probably familiar with Skype and you may have used the service for video calls.
 Skype works just as well for directing voice over sessions.
-Just connect via Skype and listen in as the voice actor voices your project.
+Just connect via Skype and listen in and watch as the voice actor voices your project.
 You have the advantage of being able to see one another.
 The audio is recorded on the talents studio computer and then delivered to you following the session.

 6. Phone Patch